EE offers Pay As You Go Packs with a summer data offer, rollover of unused data and a free boost every quarter.

 EE currently offers a choice of eight Pay As You Go packs (sometimes referred to as Pay As You Go bundles on other mobile networks).
 With a Pay As You Go pack, you’ll convert your Pay As You Go credit into a 30-day allowance of minutes, texts and mobile data.

-The following six data-focussed packs are currently available from EE:
+The following six data-focussed packs are currently available on EE:

 The £5 pack isn’t available to be ordered online but can be added to your EE Pay As You Go account once you’ve ordered and activated a Pay As You Go SIM card.